MonPruvost/MonPruvost/README.md

 - 👀 I’m interested in music, books and movies
 - 🌱 I’m currently learning to program
 - 💞️ I’m looking to collaborate with my class
-- 📫 How to reach me: witg my mail
+- 📫 How to reach me: with my mail

 <!---
 MonPruvost/MonPruvost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.